triton-inference-server/pytriton/docs/deploying_models.md

         outputs = model(**inputs)
     except Exception as e:
         raise PyTritonUnrecoverableError(
-            "Some unrecoverable error occurred thus no further inferences possible.") from e
+            "Some unrecoverable error occurred, "
+            "thus no further inferences are possible."
+        ) from e

     ...
     return outputs